hartwigmedical/hmftools/sage/README.md

 SAGE produces both a file output and QC chart which show the magnitude of the base quality adjustment applied for each {trinucleotide context, alt, sequencer reported base qual} combination.
 These files are written into the same directory as the output file.

-A typical example of the chart is shown below:
+A typical example of the chart is shown below.
+Note that each bar represents the amount that will be added to the sequencer Phred score:

 ![Base Quality Adjustment](src/main/resources/readme/COLO829v003T.bqr.png)